lauritswl/Laurits_Vault/CogNotes/Cognitive Neuroscience/PDF and readings/Thatcher Rotation.md

 **Describing Cap position:**
 The electroencephalogram (EEG) was recorded with sintered Ag/AgCl electrodes mounted in an electrode cap (Easy-Capi) at the scalp positions Fz, Cz, Pz, Iz, Fp1, Fp2, F3, F4, C3, C4, P3, P4, O1, O2, F7, F8, T7, T8, P7, P8, FT9, FT10, P9, P10, PO9, PO10, F9,VF10, V TP9 and TP10.

+## Analysis
+**3.4.
+Event-related brain potentials**
+Mean ERP amplitudes to target faces were analyzed for the time segments 100 – 140 ms, 170 –190 ms, 200– 300 ms and 300 –500 ms, relative to a 200-ms prestimulus baseline.
+The first two segments were chosen to capture the P1 and N170, respectively.
+The 200 –300 ms time segment was chosen for a comparison with the P250 as reported by Milivojevic et al..
+Finally, the 300– 500 ms time segment was chosen arbitrarily and will be called the ‘‘late component’’ in the following.
+**Statistical methods**
+We quantified ERPs for eight electrodes situated in the temporal –occipital areas (P7, P8, TP9, TP10, P9, P10, PO9, PO10).
+For every time segment, ANOVAs were performed with repeated measures on the within-subjects factors hemisphere (LH vs. RH), site (P7/P8, TP9/TP10, P9/P10, PO9/PO10), presentation time (pt; short: 34 ms vs. long: 200 ms), class (Original vs. Thatcherized) and orientation (up, ninety, inv).
+This kind of analysis will be referred to as region-specific analysis below.
+Furthermore, as we were particularly interested in the N170 component, we analyzed the data for this time window in more detail.
+If we found any interactions of the factor site with any of the experimental factors for the N170, we analyzed the data for each symmetric pair of electrodes.
+This kind of analysis will be referred to as electrode-specific analysis below.